Warhorst/pacman/README.md

 - implement chase for Clyde (the orange ghost)
 - speed up based on level/time
 - slow down when entering tunnels
+- leave ghost house based on eaten dots and time
 - change appearance based on state
 - animations